GFS Traditions and Standards

 The Diocese of Los Angeles GFS hosts a Rally Day in the Fall and Not So Quiet Day during Lent.
 Additional events are posted on our calendar.

-In addition, the GFS World Day of Prayer is celebrated on September 29 and GFS/USA Week is celebrated from the last Sunday in January through the first Sunday in February.
+In addition, the GFS World Day of Prayer is celebrated on or about September 29 each year.
+GFS/USA Week is celebrated from the last Sunday in January through the first Sunday in February.
 The National Board of Directors suggests that branches celebrate GFS/USA week by participating in the Souper Bowl of Caring.

 GFS/USA meets for business meetings and fellowship every three years at National Assembly.
-The next National Assembly of GFS will be in 2016 and held in Connecticut.
+The next National Assembly of GFS will be in 2019 prior to the World Council.
 GFS World Council meets every three years.
-The next World Council will be in 2014 in Wales.
+The next World Council will be in 2020 in South Africa.

 GFS Organizational Structure